DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

     Check the documentation for various options

-2. **Nodemon :** It helps node js applications by automatically restarting when ever we change some files. (here index.js file will be server file)
+2. **Nodemon :** called Node Monitor,  It helps node js applications by automatically restarting when ever we change some files. (here index.js file will be server file)

     ```js
     "scripts": {